What are Z Parameters?

 Let us put a voltage source V1 at the input,

 Now, let us connect one voltage source V2 at the output port and leave the input port as open as shown, below

 When in a two port network, we get,

 We can call it a symmetrical network.
 Since, here,

 That means if we apply voltage V1 at the output port then the output current will be I1.
 That means the network will have a mirror-like symmetry between output and input ports, in respect of the imaginary central line.

 When we get,

-This is because the ratio of voltage to current between input and output remain same in both conditions.
+This is because the ratio of voltage to current between input and output remains the same in both conditions.
 This is Reciprocity Theorem.
-The two port network behave like that is referred as reciprocal network.
+The two port network behave like that is referred to as a reciprocal network.

-For symetrical network, For reciprocal network
+For reciprocal network